Hilton Head Island

 Sea Pines Forest Preserve

-at the end of Lighthouse Road in Sea Pines Plantation.
+This beautiful marina is located at the end of Lighthouse Road in Sea Pines Plantation.
 See the Harbour Town Lighthouse, Harbour Town Yacht Basin and many charming boutiques and restaurants.
 Admission fee to Sea Pines.

 Shelter Cove Harbour-Palmetto Dunes Resort